marshmallow-packages/nova-spotlight/README.md

 # Laravel Nova Spotlight

 This package customizes Laravel Nova with Spotlight.
+This is a WIP.

 ### Installation